benradstone/sc-tw-assignment/technical-writer/assignment.md

 If the command is successful, a terminal session opens inside the cloned pod.

-You can now interact with the pod without affecting the original and the session will not terminate if an error occurs inside the container.
+You can now interact with this pod without affecting the original and the session will not terminate if an error occurs inside the container.

 ## References